oasci/pitt-biosc1540-2024f/content/lectures/01/index.md

     This page is a work in progress and is subject to change at any moment.

 This inaugural lecture serves as a comprehensive introduction to the field of computational biology and establishes the framework for the course.
-The session commences with the formation of our academic learning community and an orientation to the course resources.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Identify your learning community, including the [teaching team](/team) and fellow [students](/students).
-2. Understand where to find course information from the [website](/) and [canvas](https://canvas.pitt.edu/courses/238471).
+1. Describe the course structure, expectations, and available resources for success.
+2. Define computational biology and explain its interdisciplinary nature.
-3. Describe various methods and applications of computational biology.
+3. Identify key applications and recent advancements in computational biology.
-4. Articulate the balance between scientific explanation and prediction.
+4. Understand the balance between scientific explanation and prediction in computational biology.
-5. Identify the key steps of formulating a good computational model.
+5. Recognize the key steps in formulating a good computational model.
+6. Identify potential career paths and educational opportunities in computational biology.

 ## Readings